iOSXPC/wallpaper_app/terms_of_use.md

 * Effective: 2021-10-17

 ## Contact
-If you have any inquiries about my Terms of Use, do not hesitate to contact iOSXPC Design Studio at [iosxpc@gmail.com](mailto:iosxpc@gmail.com).
+If you have any inquiries about these Terms of Use, do not hesitate to contact iOSXPC Design Studio at [iosxpc@gmail.com](mailto:iosxpc@gmail.com).